KChow095/ToolShopManager/README.md

 # Tool Shop Manager
-A tool shop manager application that manages customers and inventory, developed using MVC architecture.
+A tool shop manager application that manages customers and inventory.

 ## Some highlights of the application: